moderndatacompany/dataos.info/docs/resources/depot/index.md

 **1. How do I know which data sources are supported in DataOS?**

-You can refer to the official DataOS documentation or run the CLI command `dataos sources list` to view all supported data sources.
+You can refer to the [Supported Connectors in DataOS](/resources/depot/list_of_connectors/) document to view all supported data sources.

 **2. What are Uniform Data Links (UDLs), and how do they work?**

-UDLs are standardized links that let you access and reference data across environments without moving it.
-They provide consistent data access regardless of where the data resides.
+UDLs are standardized links that let you access and reference data across the environment without moving it.
+They provide consistent data access regardless of where the data resides within DataOS.

 **3. How can I use the data in a Depot without moving it?**